Administrative Review Board: Summarized Transcripts of Administrative Review Board hearings

-The DoD also released an incomplete set of four portable document format files containing summarized transcripts from administrative review board hearings.
+The DoD also released an incomplete set of four files containing summarized transcripts from administrative review board hearings.

-Over the next six weeks the DoD released 15 more portable document format files containing transcripts.
+Over the next six weeks the DoD released 15 more files containing transcripts.

 Most of these transcripts do not contain the detainees names.
 However, almost all the transcripts bear the detainee's Guantanamo ID number on the lower right hand corner of each page, and on April 20, 2006, and on May 15, 2006, the DoD released lists of the detainees, with their associated detainee IDs.

-In early September 2007 the Department of Defense published additional documents from the second set of Review Board hearings convened in 2006.
+In early September 2007 the DoD published additional documents from the second set of Review Board hearings convened in 2006.

-The Department published ten portable document format files.
-Less than twenty percent of the remaining captives participated in their hearings.
-The Department only published transcripts of the hearings for which captives chose to participate.
+Less than twenty percent of the remaining detainees participated in their hearings.
+The Department only published transcripts of the hearings in which detainees chose to participate.

 Releases

-According to an article from the International Herald Tribune from April 22, 2006 the ARB had determined three detainees could be released and 107 detainees could be repatriated to the custody of their home country, yet they still remained in Guantanamo.

-U.S. officials said their continued detention was due to concerns the detainees might be tortured or killed if they were returned or repatriated.
+According to an article from the International Herald Tribune from April 22, 2006, the ARB had determined three detainees could be released and 107 detainees could be repatriated to the custody of their home country, yet they still remained at Guantanamo.
+US officials said their continued detention was due to concerns the detainees might be tortured or killed if they were returned or repatriated.

 Observers

 Very few of the Review Board hearings were observed by members of the press.
-Adam Brookes of the BBC wrote, on April 8, 2005, about being allowed to sit in on the first Administrative Review Board hearing where observers were permitted.
+Adam Brookes of the BBC wrote on April 8, 2005, about being allowed to sit in on the first Administrative Review Board hearing where observers were permitted.
 He wrote that over sixty Review Board hearings had been convened with no press attendance.